mononobi/grafliq/README.md

 your queries using function calls, eliminating all the complications and problems associated with string manipulation, and making maintenance an easy task.

+Another big advantage of Grafliq is that it does not require you to replicate the entire GraphQL server schema on your client.
+That would make your client wrongly aware of your server and add another layer of time-consuming maintenance to your code.
+The client is only aware of the query and will only need to change the query if the server query structure changes.

 ## Important note
 Grafliq only supports the `query` operation of GraphQL, there is no support for `mutations` and `subscriptions` and there will be none in the foreseeable future.